AdobeDocs/analytics-learn.en/help/exporting/report-builder/use-report-builder-advanced-delivery-options-for-power-bi.md

 # Use [!DNL Report Builder] advanced delivery options for Power BI

-In this video, you will learn how to set up an advanced schedule to send a Report Builder workbook to Power BI.
+In this video, learn how to set up an advanced schedule to send a Report Builder workbook to Power BI.

 >[!VIDEO](https://video.tv.adobe.com/v/342377/?quality=12&learn=on)